Laura Whitehorn: Arrests

-On May 11, 1985 group members Marilyn Buck, wanted for her role in the 1981 Brinks armored car robbery, and Linda Sue Evans were arrested in Dobbs Ferry, New York by FBI agents who had trailed them in the hope the pair would lead them to other fugitives.
+On May 11, 1985, group members Marilyn Buck, wanted for her role in the 1981 Brink's robbery, and Linda Sue Evans were arrested in Dobbs Ferry, New York by FBI agents who had trailed them in the hope the pair would lead them to other fugitives.
 Whitehorn was arrested the same day in a Baltimore apartment rented by Buck and Evans.
-At the time of the arrests, group members Susan Rosenberg and Timothy Blunk were already under arrest, Rosenberg for explosives and weapons charges connected with the Brinks robbery, Blunk for similar charges.
-Fugitive group members Alan Berkman and Elizabeth Ann Duke were captured by the FBI 12 days later near Philadelphia; however, Duke jumped bail and disappeared before trial.
-The case became known as the Resistance Conspiracy Case.
+At the time of the arrests, group members Susan Rosenberg and Timothy Blunk were already under arrest, Rosenberg for explosives and weapons charges connected with the Brink's robbery, Blunk for similar charges.
+Fugitive group members Alan Berkman and Elizabeth Ann Duke were captured by the FBI 12 days later near Philadelphia; however, Duke disappeared before trial.
+The case became known as the Resistance Conspiracy case.

 Indictment, plea and sentencing

 On May 12, 1988, the seven members of the group under arrest were indicted.
-The indictment described the goal of the conspiracy as being "to influence, change and protest policies and practices of the United States Government concerning various international and domestic matters through the use of violent and illegal means" and charged the seven with bombing the United States Capitol Building, three military installations in the Washington D.C. area, and four sites in New York City.
+The indictment described the goal of the conspiracy as being "to influence, change and protest policies and practices of the United States Government concerning various international and domestic matters through the use of violent and illegal means" and charged the seven with bombing the United States Capitol, three military installations in the Washington, D.C. area, and four sites in New York City.
 The military sites bombed were the National War College at Fort McNair, the Washington Navy Yard Computer Center, and the Washington Navy Yard Officers Club.
-In New York City, the sites bombed were the Staten Island Federal Building, the Israeli Aircraft Industries Building, the South African consulate, and the offices of the Patrolmen's Benevolent Association.
+In New York City, the sites bombed were the Staten Island Federal Building, the Israeli Aircraft Industries building, the South African consulate, and the offices of the Patrolmen's Benevolent Association.

-On September 6, 1990 The New York Times reported that Whitehorn, Evans and Buck had agreed to plead guilty to conspiracy and destruction of Government property.
-Prosecutors agreed to drop bombing charges against Rosenberg, Blunk and Berkman, who were already serving long prison terms (Rosenberg and Blunk 58 years, Berkman 10) for possession of explosives and weapons.
+On September 6, 1990 The New York Times reported that Whitehorn, Evans, and Buck had agreed to plead guilty to conspiracy and destruction of government property.
+Prosecutors agreed to drop bombing charges against Rosenberg, Blunk, and Berkman, who were already serving long prison terms (Rosenberg and Blunk 58 years, Berkman 10) for possession of explosives and weapons.
 Whitehorn also agreed to plead guilty to fraud in the possession of false identification documents found by the FBI in the Baltimore apartment.

-At the December 6, 1990 sentencing of Whitehorn and Evans by Federal District Judge Harold H. Greene, in a courtroom packed with supporters, Whitehorn was sentenced to 20 years in prison and Evans to an additional five years after completing a 35-year sentence being served for illegally buying guns.
-Buck was already serving 17 years on other convictions, and was later sentenced to a 50-year term for the Brinks holdup and other armed robberies.
+At the December 6, 1990 sentencing of Whitehorn and Evans by federal judge Harold H. Greene, in a courtroom full of supporters, Whitehorn was sentenced to 20 years in prison and Evans to an additional five years after completing a 35-year sentence being served for illegally buying guns.
+Buck was already serving 17 years on other convictions, and was later sentenced to a 50-year term for the Brink's holdup and other armed robberies.